-The kitchen remains to be one of the most sacred places in a home.
-This is the place where not just food is prepared, but also family and friends get the time to catch up and interact while sharing.
+The kitchen remains one of the most sacred places in a home.
+This is the place where not just food is prepared but also where family and friends get the time to catch up and interact while sharing.

-This has seen many homeowners pay a lot of attention to their kitchen design.
-Yes, there are a few things that will forever remain standard.
-These are comfort, good looks, and an efficient kitchen design.
+Many homeowners have paid close attention to their kitchen design.
+Yes, a few things will forever remain standard: comfort, good looks, and an efficient kitchen design.

 Unlike cooking, there isn’t one recipe for a great kitchen design.
-On top of the basics, the final look, feel, and technology used in your culinary workspace entirely depends on what you want.
-This means that you have total control over key areas such as the layout, tiling, cabinets, appliances, and so forth.
+In addition to the basics, your culinary workspace’s final look, feel, and technology entirely depend on what you want.
+This means you have total control over key areas such as the layout, tiling, cabinets, appliances, etc.

 But where should you be paying the most attention to?